LexLadiesCode/LexLadiesCode.github.io/members/_posts/2014-09-01-vanessa-marquez.markdown

 photo: vanessa_baby.jpg
 ---

 Vanessa came to Lexington for her MA in geography, which she earned in 2013.
-Recently, she  became mommy to an awesomely sweet baby boy.
+Recently, she  became mommy to a sweet baby boy.
 LexLadiesCode is her first leisure pursuit since becoming a mommy.
 She is excited to update her very limited and very old programming knowledge with the support of a talented group of ladies.